How to make video intros for YouTube

 Perhaps introducing the video’s theme or showing details of your content?

-Defining a purpose for your intro will help you create something compatible with your channel and strengthening a bond of trust with your audience.
+Defining a purpose when you make a video intro will help you create something compatible with your channel and strengthen a bond of trust with your audience.

 The intro can also demonstrate the commitment you put into your channel.